krm-functions/catalog/docs/source-packages.md

 ## Package Metadata

-The default behaviour of `source-packages` is to create a `package-context.yaml` file together with the sourced packaged in a way compatible with `kpt`:
+The default behaviour of `source-packages` is to create a `package-context.yaml` file together with the sourced package in a way compatible with `kpt`, i.e. with a single `name` field:

 ```
 # package-context.yaml in kpt compatible mode